 - Open.ClientGuid: An identifier for the client machine that created this open. - Open.Lease: The lease associated with this open, as defined in 3.3.1.12.
-This value MUST point to a valid lease, or be set to NULL. - Open.IsResilient: A Boolean that indicates whether this open has requested resilient operation.

-- Open.ResiliencyTimeout: A time-out value that indicates how long the server will hold the file open after a disconnect before releasing the open. - Open.ResilientOpenTimeout: A time value that indicates when a handle that has been preserved for resiliency will be closed by the system if a client has not reclaimed it. - Open.LockSequenceArray: An array of 64 entries used to maintain lock sequences for resilient Opens.
-Each entry value MUST be empty, or MUST be 4-bit integer modulo 16.
+This value MUST point to a valid lease, or be set to NULL. - Open.IsResilient: A Boolean that indicates whether this open has requested resilient operation. - Open.ResiliencyTimeout: A time-out value that indicates how long the server will hold the file open after a disconnect before releasing the open. - Open.ResilientOpenTimeout: A time-out value that indicates when a handle that has been preserved for resiliency will be closed by the system if a client has not reclaimed it. - Open.LockSequenceArray: An array of 64 entries used to maintain lock sequences for resilient opens.
 Each entry MUST be assigned an index from the range of 1 to 64.
+Each entry is a structure with the following elements: - SequenceNumber: A 4-bit integer modulo 16. - Valid: A Boolean, if set to TRUE, indicates that the SequenceNumber element is valid.